 Does your dog bark, lunge, pull towards other dogs, people, bikes etc. when on leash?
 What causes reactivity and is it the same as aggression?
 Whether your dog is reactive because he is anxious, fearful or because of frustration (“I REALLY want to say hit to that dog!!”) and a lack of impulse control, in this 2 hour, human-only session we will cover techniques to use with your reactive dog.
 We will discuss appropriate equipment, leash techniques, focus cues, counter conditioning and desensitization, emergency exit “tricks” as well as how to facilitate meeting other dogs and appropriate play.

-“I don’t know if my dog needs Reactive Rehab or The Basics?”
+“I don’t know if my dog needs Reactive ReDo or The Basics?”
 A good way to evaluate which class your dog needs is to take him out on a walk carrying high value treats (chicken, hot dog, cheese) and see if you can get his attention when you pass your dog’s triggers (another dog, people etc.) with the help of the treats.
 If you can easily redirect him to you with the treats in hand when you come across his triggers, you likely can go straight into The Basics.
-If it is difficult to get his focus back on you even with the help of the yummy goods, then Reactive Rehab would be the appropriate class.
+If it is difficult to get his focus back on you even with the help of the yummy goods, then Reactive ReDo would be the appropriate class.

 If the class is FULL or if you would like more 1-on-1 help and (or the class schedule does not work for you) you may want to schedule a private lesson.